 “It's never been easier to launch your own online store, find a product to sell, or start an advertising campaign.
 In the near future, we'll see even more aspiring entrepreneurs breaking through into the world of e-commerce, who may not have had the means to do so previously." — Tomas Slimas - Co-founder and Chief Marketing Officer, Oberlo

-In spite of easy entry into the market, the competition among retailers will be even tougher, and it will be hard for newcomers to make headway.
+In spite of easy entry into the market, the competition among retailers became even tougher, and it is hard for newcomers to make headway.
 To build the right marketing strategy, you need to study both your competitors and customers.

 You can scrap prices, customer behavior, reviews on products, price limits, trends, and demands.
 This information will give you the chance to know how to improve your service and products.

 Web scraping can streamline this process, providing you with always up-to-date information for analysis: